-When the Respondent is a student, the Title IX Officer will inform the parties of their right to contest the investigator's preliminary determination and have a hearing to determine whether this Policy was violated.
+In a DOE Grievance Process, and any time the Respondent is a student, the Title IX Officer will inform the parties of their right to contest or not accept the investigator's preliminary determination and have a hearing to determine whether this Policy was violated.
+If they do, the next stage of the DOE Grievance Process or Formal Investigation is a hearing.
+(See Appendix E: Sexual Violence and Sexual Harassment Student Investigation and Adjudication Framework for Non-DOE-Covered Conduct, Interim Appendix F: Sexual Violence and Sexual